-I have audited the financial report of Northern and Yorke Landscape Board (the Board) for the financial year ended 30 June 2021.
+I have audited the financial report of the Northern and Yorke Landscape Board (the Board) for the financial year ended 30 June 2022.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Board as at 30 June 2021, their financial performance and their cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Board as at 30 June 2022, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards - Simplified Reporting Requirements.